Millions still feeling hopeless as lockdown eases: new briefing from the Mental Health Foundation.

-“We know that socio-economic inclusion of all groups in society is crucial for people’s wellbeing, thriving communities and a flourishing economy.
+“We know that socio-economic inclusion of all social groups is crucial for people’s wellbeing, thriving communities and a flourishing economy.

-“Any policies and strategies going forward should therefore be developed in meaningful consultation and partnership with all key stakeholder groups and the wider public, to ensure that they adequately and sustainably address all needs in going forward.
-There is a unique opportunity now to do things better and get it right.”
+“Any policies and strategies going forward should therefore be developed in meaningful consultation and partnership with all key stakeholder groups and the wider public to ensure that they adequately and sustainably address all needs in going forward.
+There is a unique opportunity to do things better and get it right now.”

 All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 4,294 UK adults 18+.
-Fieldwork was undertaken between 18th - 22nd June 2020.
+The total sample size was 4,294 UK adults 18+.
+Fieldwork was undertaken between 18 to 22 June 2020.
 The survey was carried out online.
-The figures have been weighted and are representative of all UK adults (aged 18+).
+The figures have been weighted and represent all UK adults (aged 18+).

 The Mental Health Foundation is leading and sponsoring this 4-nation longitudinal study.
-It is using repeated cross-sectional surveys, via YouGov.
+It uses repeated cross-sectional surveys via YouGov.
 Survey participants are different on each sampling occasion but taken from the same pool and representative of the UK.
 The survey will cover approximately 20 topics, including the pandemic’s impact on mental health and the key drivers of risk.